MarcoMadera/Rindu/README.md

 ## **About the project**

 Built with ReactJs/NextJs.
-It started as a simple script to clean spotify playlists.
-It served as a way to clean my playlists and to learn how to use the [Spotify API](https://developer.spotify.com/documentation/web-api/).
+It started as a simple script to clean Spotify playlists.
+It served as a way to clean my playlists and learn how to use the [Spotify API](https://developer.spotify.com/documentation/web-api/).

 It has been taking shape similar to what a clone of Spotify is.
 It is intended to add features such as creating dynamic playlists, advanced search, and background noises.